 What are chronic illnesses and physical disabilities?
 How do these conditions impact both the individual and society?
 Learn the answers to these questions in this lesson and test your knowledge with a quiz at the end.

-10. Mood Disorders: Depression, Dysthymic Disorder & Bipolar Disorder
+10. Mood Disorders: Depression, Persistent Depressive Disorder & Bipolar Disorder

 Does feeling sad automatically mean someone is depressed?
 Are there different kinds of depression?
 What are mood disorders?
 This lesson will take a look at the answers to those questions.

 11. Generalized Anxiety Disorder, Phobias & Obsessive-Compulsive Disorder

 When do we cross the boundary between natural worry and the debilitating types of anxiety associated with disorders?
 In this lesson, you'll explore some common anxiety disorders and their potential causes.

 12. Substance Abuse & Substance Dependence: Definition & Characteristics